contrarianblog/contrarianblog.github.com/_posts/2014-04-05-stop-institutionalising-stupidity.md

     competitive candidates.
 There is a reason I write this blog anonymously: companies might not be happy about hiring people who agree with the above social norm.
-And despite the fact the most people don't have an opinion on most controversial topics, the negative of losing a job is so big, that it easily makes up for that.
+And despite the fact the most people don't have an opinion on most controversial topics, the negative of losing a job is so large, that it easily makes up for that.